 The software listed above can be used in other Linux servers as well, e.g. a virtual machine running in cPouta or your own Linux-based laptop.
 In that case, you need to install the client software and configure the connection to Allas yourself.
 Instructions : allas-cli-utils

 In Puhti and Mahti the Allas tools listed above are installed by CSC and provided through allas module.
 In order to use Allas in Puhti or Mahti, first load the Allas module:

 module load allas

-Authentication information is stored in the shell variables OS_AUTH_TOKEN and OS_STORAGE_URL and is valid for up to 3 hours.
+Authentication information is stored in the shell variables OS_AUTH_TOKEN and OS_STORAGE_URL and is valid for up to eight hours.
 However, you can refresh the authentication at any time my running allas-conf again.
-The environment variables are available only for that login session, so if you log into Puhti in another session, you need to authenticate again in there to access Allas.
+The environment variables are available only for that login session, so if you start another shell session, you need to authenticate again in there to access Allas.

 Accessing Allas with Windows or Mac

 In addition to the Web interfaces listed above, you can access Allas from you Windows or Mac computer with locally installed client software.
 For example following tools can be used: